techidaily/site-snapchat-videos/source/_posts/updated-2024-approved-from-novice-to-pro-a-tactical-guide-to-snapchat-marketing.md

 Step3 Select the **theme** you want and tap on it to add to your photo.
 Keep in mind that Snapchat only adds themes to the original images, not from the **Camera Roll.**

 <!-- affiliate ads begin -->
-<a href="https://secure.2checkout.com/order/checkout.php?PRODS=2337838&QTY=1&AFFILIATE=108875&CART=1"><iframe width="640" height="390" src="https://www.youtube.com/embed/rzZwphIv4RM" title="APFill - Ink and Toner Coverage Calculator" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe></a>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/HSFNIAYChbA?si=4TIlsUrYmY5vP2il" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 <!-- affiliate ads end -->

 ### How To Attach A URL

 Do you want to share a clickable website URL on your story to help your audience know the true meaning and concept behind the image?
 The Snapchat URL tool can help you!